|Last Updated: November 21, 2017

 Other Card Options:

 You can boost your earning even more if you are willing to pay higher annual fees on the RBC card.
 For example if you take on the RBC Avion Visa Infinite Privilege at $399 per year compared to the $120 per year for the Infinite you'll be able to boost your basic spending earning (non-category bonus) to 1.25 points per dollar.
-There is also the RBC Visa Platinum Avion but it costs the same as the Infinite so why bother but if you don't want to pay as much for annual fees you can also look at the WestJet RBC WestJet MasterCard and the RBC Rewards Visa Gold or Signature cards to earn RBC Rewards points that will convert to WestJet.
+There is also the RBC Visa Platinum Avion but it costs the same as the Infinite so why bother but if you don't want to pay as much for annual fees you can also look at the WestJet RBC WestJet Mastercard and the RBC Rewards Visa Gold or Signature cards to earn RBC Rewards points that will convert to WestJet.
 For Amex you could also look at the American Express Gold Rewards card as an option.

 Talk to us!